ElcoK/osm_clipper/README.md

 **Please note:** This package is still in development phase.
 In case of any problems, or if you have any suggestions for improvements, please raise an *issue*.

 ## Installation

+1. Open the python environment in your command prompt or bash in which you want to install this package.
+2. Type ``pip install osm-clipper`` and it should install itself into your python environment.
+3. Now you can import the package like any other package!

+OR:

 1. Clone the repository or download the package on your computer and extract the folder.
 2. Go to the osm_clipper folder in your command prompt or bash.